UPPER-EYELID SURGERY (BLEPHAROPLASTY)

 Anesthesia: Upper blepharoplasty is typically performed with the patient under local anesthesia, which is administered in the office.
 The procedure can also be performed with the patient under general anesthesia, if requested by the patient or if the surgery is combined with other procedures.

 Length of procedure: 30 to 60 minutes.

 Estimated recovery time: Patients may return to work after a few days, but should avoid vigorous activities for 1 week.
+You may have visible sutures in the eyelid for 5-6 days.
 Visible bruising or swelling should resolve within 1 to 2 weeks.
 To learn how to prepare for this procedure and what to expect afterwards, click here to download our patient instructions.

 Side effects: Common side effects include bruising, swelling, a well-hidden scar, and possibly some eye irritation.
 Click here to download a detailed consent form from the American Society of Plastic Surgeons that lists the risks and benefits of this surgery.